anayib/problem-solving-skills/README.md

 | PACER process.

-It could be called PACE - Problem Algorithm Code Execution - if we include examples and data structures into problem understanding
+PACER - Problem Algorithm Code Execution Refactor -
-## Problem
+# Problem
 - Define the problem in your own words
-- Identify expected **input** and **output**
+- Identify expected **input** and **output**.
+Also define the data structure to transform the input into the output.
 - Make the **requirements** explicit
 - Identify **rules**
-- Mental model of the problem (optional)

   ## Examples
   - Analise some examples/test cases